 Sherwin Williams Snowbound vs Sherwin Williams Eider White

-Eider White is another popular white by Sherwin Williams.
-Side by side you can really see that Eider White is more gray.
+Eider White is another popular white by Sherwin Williams, but it is an off-white.
+Side by side you can really see that Eider White is darker and more gray, and not a true white like Snowbound.

 Snowbound vs Sherwin Williams Alabaster